Jerry Finn: Recording style and influences

 Finn was known for his dynamic, warm guitar sound, featured prominently on Blink-182 albums and Sum 41's All Killer No Filler (2001).
 "Whenever I could corner him at a party, I harassed him about how he gets guitar sounds and how he gets his mixes to sound so punchy," said producer and Goldfinger frontman John Feldmann.
 Finn achieved the sound by recording instruments through more than one amplifier at the same time.
 "Many engineers try to keep everything separate and add effects later," said Finn.
 "Players play to the sound, so you just have to get a sound and go with it.
 This allows you to mix tones together to get just the right sound."
 Finn reportedly owned over 100 guitars, and he would often bring large collections of instruments and amplifiers to the studio.

 He estimated that it took him 10–12 days to mix an album, though some took less or more.
 Upon reviewing rough mixes, Finn would attempt to craft the mix around the "sound in [his] head" he created.
 In mixing songs, Finn preferred to first "get the drums happening to where they have some ambience," followed by the vocal tracks.
 In terms of mixing bass and drums—"perhaps the most difficult task of a mixing engineer," according to Bobby Owsinski—Finn preferred to have the "kick [drum] and the bass ... occupying their own territory and not fighting each other."
 He felt the "sound of modern records today is compression.
 Every time I try to be a purist and go, 'You know, I'm not gonna compress that,' the band comes in and goes, 'Why isn't that compressed?'"
-When setting the compressor, Finn would set the attack slow and the release fast so that "all the transients are getting through and initial punch is still there, but it releases instantly when the signal drops below threshold."
+When setting the compressor, Finn would set the attack slow and the release fast so that "all the transients are getting through and initial punch is still there, but it releases instantly when the signal drops below the threshold."
 Finn called this "the sound of my mixes.
 It keeps things kinda popping the whole time."